 - Mechanical skills

-There are employers seeking your skills in these areas, who will value you as a long-term addition to their purchasing team.
+There are employers seeking your skills in these areas, who will value you as a long-term addition to their purchasing or procurement team.

 Easy to get Qualified